Theory of spin inertia in singly-charged quantum dots: Illustrative examples of spin inertia

 \subsection{Model of ``frozen'' nuclear spin fluctuation}

 In quantum dot structures the charge carrier spin dynamics is usually non-Markovian, i.e., is not determined by a single spin relaxation time.
 It can be described within the central spin model where the electron or hole interacts with the host lattice nuclei~\cite{Urbaszek}.
+The hyperfine interaction for holes is an order of magnitude weaker, than for electrons~\cite{Grncharova-nuclei,PhysRevB.78.155329,PhysRevB.79.195440,Chekhovich_Hyperfine}, and, moreover, is strongly anisotropic.
+Nevertheless, the spin relaxation of holes at zero magnetic field and small magnetic fields ($\lesssim 1$~T) is known to be dominated by the hyperfine interaction in self-assembled QDs~\cite{PhysRevLett.102.146601,Godden2012,Fras2012,Urbaszek,eh_noise}.
 Within the quasi-classical approach the nuclear spins can be considered as frozen, in which case the electron spin rapidly (on the time-scale of several nanoseconds) looses two thirds of its initial orientation and then slowly relaxes to zero~\cite{merkulov02,PhysRevLett.88.186802,PhysRevLett.94.116601} with a phenomenological rate $1/\tau_s$.

 Figure~\ref{fig:spin_dyn}(a) illustrates the degree of pump pulse circular polarization~\footnote{In this illustrating figure commensurability between $\omega_m$ and $\omega_R$ is unimportant.}.
 The panel (b) shows the characteristic spin dynamics in the spin inertia experiment.
 For this calculation we have assumed that the trion spin dynamics is faster than the resident electron spin dynamics, so that one can neglect the second term in the brackets in Eq.~\eqref{eq:Lw}.
 In the calculations we took the electron Green's function in the form: